CMU-17-214/s2024/assignments/hw1.md

 Any combination of the options should be able to be applied at the same time; however, passing the `--help` flag with any other options should just display the help message and exit.
 Again, the library you use may provide you with a way to implement this functionality.

 **All** of these options can be configured using the existing codebase, meaning you **do not need** to add any new functionality to the program.
 Rather, the only changes you need to make are to the program's dependencies and to its entry point, so that it functions as a command-line interface described above.
-All of your code for this task will therefore most likely be within `index.ts` and `Main.java`.
+All of your code for this task will therefore most likely be within `Main.java`.

-You are free to use any open source library on *Maven Central* or *npm* for this project.
-There are many many choices with different levels of quality and documentation (e.g., [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/), [jopt](https://github.com/jopt-simple/jopt-simple) [JArgs](http://jargs.sourceforge.net/), [yargs](https://yargs.js.org/), [args](https://www.npmjs.com/package/args), [commander](https://www.npmjs.com/package/commander)), explore them and pick one.
+You are free to use any open source library on *Maven Central* for this project.
+There are many many choices with different levels of quality and documentation (e.g., [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/), [jopt](https://github.com/jopt-simple/jopt-simple), [JArgs](http://jargs.sourceforge.net/)), explore them and pick one.
 Note, support and ease of use may be an important factor in choosing a library -- explore alternatives if a library is confusing, too complex, poorly documented, or uses language features you do not understand.

 **Infrastructure and quality requirements.**

 * Push all your code to GitHub using good practices (e.g., cohesive commits, descriptive commit messages).
-* Your code should compile and pass automated checks when executed with the build tool (`mvn site` or `npm build`).
+* Your code should compile and pass automated checks when executed with the build tool (`mvn site`).
 Your code should automatically be executed on [GitHub Actions](https://github.com/features/actions), a continuous integration service.
 Your build should succeed on GitHub Actions, however, GitHub Actions is not configured as an auto-grader for this assignment and does not perform any tests.
 Passing GitHub Actions is just a minimum bar, not a sufficient condition for completing the homework.
 You can find the results of the automated checks in the _Actions_ tab of your GitHub repository.
 * Follow good design practices as discussed: Hide information where appropriate.
 Program against interfaces, not against classes.
-* For all new code that you write, follow the style guidelines of the language you are working in ([Java code conventions](https://www.oracle.com/java/technologies/javase/codeconventions-introduction.html), [StandardJS guidelines](https://standardjs.com/)).
-We have installed tools (CheckStyle and ESlint) that will automatically check conformance to many style guidelines in your repository.
+* For all new code that you write, follow the [Java code conventions](https://www.oracle.com/java/technologies/javase/codeconventions-introduction.html).
+We have installed Checkstyle that will automatically check conformance to many style guidelines in your repository.
-* If you add libraries, add them as *maven* or *npm* dependencies.
+* If you add libraries, add them as *maven* dependencies.
 Do *not* copy library code into the repository.

 **Hints.** The first labs cover some basics and best practices of working with Git and provides guidance on how to set up your development environment.
 The second lecture covers basic design principles for object-oriented design, especially encapsulation.
-The subsequent readings provides pointers to relevant language concepts, but you will probably need to engage with language documentation beyond the presented basic concepts yourself (for example, the provided code uses recent Java features and ES6 features).
+The subsequent readings provides pointers to relevant language concepts, but you will probably need to engage with language documentation beyond the presented basic concepts yourself (for example, the provided code uses recent Java features).

 Descriptive commit messages are those where an experienced developer would be able infer what the scope of your changes is from just reading the commit message.
 Your commit messages do not necessarily need to explicity refer to files changed.
 They should describe the changes your commit will make in an imperative present tense sentence.
 Here are a few examples of descriptive commit messages: "Implement recent mistakes first sorter", "Fix CLI incorrectly handling repetitions", "Add documentation for recent mistakes first sorter".
 Avoid commit messages like "Finish Java" or "Add comments" as they don't have enough detail for someone to understand what exactly is being changed.